 Clichés such as “I know how you feel,” “don’t cry anymore,” and “this too shall pass,” may not be the best of utterances as such times, either, because it can make the one grieving feel bad, or even worst about how they are expressing their pains.
 Some would feel guilty about not grieving in the most acceptable way.

-If you pay a visit to someone who recently suffered the death of a loved one, or a relationship, or whatever be the case, and they seem in a serious grief mood, it is really to spend the time at trying to observe their mood first, before attempts at doing what you think they may be able to take at such moments.
+If you pay a visit to someone who recently suffered the death of a loved one, or a relationship, or whatever be the case, and they seem in a serious grief mood, it is better to spend the time at trying to observe their mood first, before attempts at doing what you think they may be able to take at such moments.
 Otherwise, you can just be quietly there for them.

 I’ve met some people who confessed to being relieved by the mere presence of their friends, and relatives, without them doing anything in particular for them other than just showing up.